Planning a Trip

 - If we’re going to spend time and money getting someplace we want time to enjoy it.

 - On a short vacation, even one day of bad weather can wreak havoc.
-More time means greater flexibility, and less pressure to do this right now.
+More time means greater flexibility, and less pressure to do something right now.

-If you’re like us, you have a kind of loose laundry list of places you would like to go.
-Some may be higher priority bucket list items.
-Others may be more gee-it-would-be-nice-to.
-Comparing this list with the answers to the above questions can narrow down your options for your next trip.
+We have kind of a loose laundry list of places we would like to go, some more than others.
+Reviewing that list based on the answers to the above questions narrows down our options for our next trip.

 - If we’re going in winter or spring and want to spend time snorkeling and hanging out at the beach, with maybe some hiking thrown in, we might go to the Caribbean.
 But we wouldn’t plan that trip for the fall (AKA hurricane season).